Overcome Food and Body Struggles

 Lately, things just haven’t felt that easy.
 Every morning, you tell yourself, “Today, I’m going to eat normally.”
 You start the day with good intentions, hoping this will be the day you finally get control.

-It’s a cycle that’s exhausting and feels impossible to break.
+It’s an exhausting cycle that feels impossible to break.
 You might feel guilty or ashamed afterward, like you’re the only one dealing with this.
 But you’re definitely not alone.

 The good news?
 It doesn’t have to be this way.